benjamindehli/MidnightWurli/README.md

 |                        **Samples** |      48 kHz |    24 bit | 1 (mono)   |            2332 |   1.20 GB |
 | **Impulse responses (Amplifiers)** |      48 kHz |    24 bit | 1 (mono)   |               4 | 356.00 KB |
 |    **Impulse responses (Effects)** |      48 kHz |    24 bit | 2 (stereo) |               2 | 481.00 KB |

-## Description

-Midnight Wurli is a sampled Wurlitzer 200A electric piano instrument that focuses on capturing the character of the instrument played softly at low volume.
-It uses two signal sources: the direct line out from the Wurlitzer and a contact microphone attached to the instrument.
-The contact microphone captures the mechanical noises, such as key clicks, release sounds, and pedal movements which results in a more intimate, close-up sound.

-The instrument includes both tonal samples and mechanical noise samples.
-It also features built-in effects including tremolo, tape echo, room reverb, and multiple amplifier impulse responses.
-Each key includes velocity-based round robins to enhance realism.

 ## Instrument Presets